muurt/pyreworker/README.md

 When you change the code you need to run `npm run build` for the changes to take effect.

 When committing changes mention the simplified form of what you've done in the commit comment.

+- Please use (fix: feat: review:) tags when committing, no uppercase allowed.

 # Comments